 Dr. Kirk recently joined Children’s Health as the Chief of Pediatric Cardiac Transplant.
 Before moving to the U.S., Dr. Kirk led one of the largest pediatric transplant programs in the world at Freeman’s Hospital in Newcastle, England.
-At Children’s Hospital, he now directs one of the largest transplant programs in the U.S.
+At Children’s Health, he now directs one of the largest transplant programs in the U.S.

 “For transplants to be successful, you need a whole set of teams,” Dr. Kirk says.
 “My role is to make sure everyone is working together seamlessly and our transplant outcomes are second to none.”

 Dr. Kirk performs research to improve the availability of heart transplants.
 Using scientific evidence, he is working to change how donor hearts are deemed acceptable in the United States so more hearts are available for use.
 He is also working with colleagues at UT Southwestern to discover how more children can recover cardiac function without a heart transplant.

 In his free time, Dr. Kirk enjoys travelling, spending time with his family and grandchildren and swimming.